marleeeeeey/cpp_notes/LINKS.md

 - Arthur O'Dwyer - Back to Basics: Lambdas from Scratch, CppCon - 2019 [TODO3]
   - https://www.youtube.com/watch?v=3jCOwajNch0

-- Ben Deane - Deducing this Patterns, CppCon - 2021 [TODO]
+- Ben Deane - Deducing this Patterns, CppCon - 2021 [DONE_20min]
   - https://www.youtube.com/watch?v=jXf--bazhJw

 - Sy Brand - C++23’s Deducing this: what it is, why it is, how to use it - 2022 [TODO]